1technophile/OpenMQTTGateway/docs/use/actuators.md

 Goes OFF for half a second, then back to ON:
 `mosquitto_pub -t home/OpenMQTTGateway_MEGA/commands/MQTTtoONOFF -m '{"gpio":15,"cmd":"low_pulse}"'`

+To specify activations other than half a second, include pulse_length and the time in ms.

+Goes ON for 25 ms, then back to OFF:
+`mosquitto_pub -t home/OpenMQTTGateway_MEGA/commands/MQTTtoONOFF -m '{"gpio":15,"cmd":"high_pulse","pulse_length":25}'`

+Goes OFF for 25 ms, then back to ON:
+`mosquitto_pub -t home/OpenMQTTGateway_MEGA/commands/MQTTtoONOFF -m '{"gpio":15,"cmd":"low_pulse","pulse_length":25}'`

 Be aware that outputs are OFF by default when the board first start.

 ## FASTLED